mrHeavenli/denigmacli/README.md

 `torify python3 denigmacli.py code_to_explain.java`

-It's not quite reliable though, it does work but there's a possibility the response is a page "checking connection security".
-Shouldn't happen now that I've added some code to take care of Cloudflare.
+It's not quite reliable though, it does work but there's a possibility the response is that there is a Cloudflare Version 2 Captcha.
+The [Cloudflare bypassing module](https://github.com/VeNoMouS/cloudscraper) can't handle those.

-## Requirements

-`pip install -r requirements.txt`